sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

     2. Must have and maintain a 2.5 GPA.

-    3. You must be willing to fulfill all responsibility for the position you are elected for.
+    3. Must be willing to fulfill all responsibility for the position elected for.

 4. Election: